Anthony Tolliver earned $273,697 and counting for one day of work, and it’s all thanks to Sasha Pavlovic

 However, the difference between Tolliver’s situation and that of the other trio is that day-and-a-bit he spent on the roster.
 The amount a player gets in a minimum salary contract differs based on his number of years of experience, but ‘years of experience’ is itself something of a misnomer.
 To gain a year of experience, a player need spend only one day of the regular season on a team’s roster, and it doesn’t even need to be on the active list.
 The one-and-a-bit days Tolliver spent, then, was enough to count as a full year of experience.
 And the by-product of that has been increased salaries ever since.

 Tolliver didn’t sign in the NBA again in the 2007-08 season, splitting his remaining time between the D-League and the German league.
-But the following July, Tolliver signed a two year minimum salary contract with the San Antonio Spurs, including a $200,000 guarantee in the first season.
-He made the regular season roster, and stuck with the time right up until January, whereupon he was waived in advance of the league-wide contract guarantee date of January 10th.
-In that time, Tolliver earned $309,719, 74/170ths of his one year veteran minimum salary of $711,517.
-Later that season, Tolliver signed a ten day contract with the New Orleans Hornets, earning him a further $41,853 (10/170ths), for a total NBA salary that season of $351,573.
+But the following July, Tolliver signed a two-year minimum salary contract with the San Antonio Spurs, including a $200,000 guarantee in the first season.
+He made the regular season roster, and stuck with the team right up until January, whereupon he was waived in advance of the league-wide contract guarantee date of January 10th.
+In that time, Tolliver earned $309,719, 74/170ths of his one-year veteran minimum salary of $711,517.
+Later that season, Tolliver signed a ten-day contract with the New Orleans Hornets, earning him a further $41,853 (10/170ths), for a total NBA salary that season of $351,573.
 Had he not spent that time with the Cavaliers the previous season, he would have been earning only a similarly prorated of the rookie minimum of $442,114, which would have been $218,456.